apache/flink-web/docs/content/posts/2023-04-12-howto-migrate-to-datastream.md

 the [onTimer()](https://javadoc.io/static/org.apache.flink/flink-streaming-java/1.16.0/org/apache/flink/streaming/api/functions/KeyedProcessFunction.html#onTimer-long-org.apache.flink.streaming.api.functions.KeyedProcessFunction.OnTimerContext-org.apache.flink.util.Collector-)
 callback.

-Another thing: to be able to use Flink state, we need to key the datastream beforeward even if there is no group by key because Flink state is designed per-key.
+Another thing: to be able to use Flink state, we need to key the datastream beforehand, even if there is no group by key because Flink state is designed per-key.
 Thus, we key by a fake static key so that there is a single state.